EFadhili/Legal_Case_Collaboration/README.md

 - Spring Boot team for the excellent framework
 - Google for Gemini AI API
 - AWS for cloud infrastructure

 ---

-## Support

-For support, email support@legalcase.com or open an issue in the repository.

----